A Survey on Multimodal Large Language Models: Introduction

-GPT-4~\cite{openai2023gpt4} ignites a research frenzy over MLLM because of the amazing examples it shows.
-However, GPT-4 does not open the multimodal interface, and no information about the model has been made public up until now.
-In spite of this, many efforts have been made by the research community to develop capable and open-sourced MLLMs, and some surprising practical capabilities have been exhibited, such as writing website codes based on images~\cite{minigpt-4}, understanding the deep meaning of a meme~\cite{mm-react}, and OCR-free math reasoning~\cite{palm-e}.
-We write this survey to provide researchers with a grasp of the basic idea, main method, and current progress of MLLMs.
-Note that we mainly focus on visual and language modalities, but also include works involving other modalities.
-Specifically, we divide the existing MLLMs into four types with corresponding summarizations and, meanwhile, open a GitHub page that would be updated in real-time.
+In view of such rapid progress and the promising results of this field, we write this survey to provide researchers with a grasp of the basic idea, main method, and current progress of MLLMs.
+Note that we mainly focus on visual and language modalities, but also include works involving other modalities like video and audio.
+Specifically, we cover the most important aspects of MLLMs with corresponding summaries and open a GitHub page that would be updated in real time.
 To the best of our knowledge, this is the first survey on MLLM.